mpoulson/Indigo-Ring/README.md

 What it does:
   - Updates Devices States on Motion or Ring Events
   - Has separate states for last Motion and Ring event date/time
-  - Will provide URL to recording video of last event (Requires Ring Cloud subscription
+  - Allows you to download for the last event on a device (Requires Ring Cloud subscription)